 Tummy tuck risks and safety information

-The decision to have tummy tuck surgery is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential abdominoplasty complications are acceptable.
+The decision to have plastic surgery is extremely personal, and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications of tummy tuck surgery are acceptable.

-Your plastic surgeon and/or staff will explain in detail potential tummy tuck complications.
-You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks or potential complications.
+You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks.

 - Poor wound healing

 - Skin loss

 - Numbness or other changes in skin sensation

 - Unfavorable scarring